The “Solar Panel Rebate” (that we are not allowed to call a rebate!)

 3) You use solar panels and inverters that are approved for use in Australia by the Clean Energy Council.

 Note: Do not confuse this ‘solar rebate’ with the Feed-in Tariff (FiT).
-The FiT is a subsidy where electricity retailers pay you for the electricity your solar system exports to the grid.
+The FiT is a payment received from electricity retailers for the energy your solar system exports to the grid.

 What is the rebate financial incentive worth to me?